 Your dentist can help determine what is causing your teeth staining.
 A dentist can inspect your teeth to determine if the discoloration, or staining, is caused from external or internal problems.
 Colors that indicate external staining include, brown, black or gray, but they also might be yellow, green or orange.
 External staining can be eliminated by polishing.
 Internal discoloration can be pink or red.
 If your dentist checks your teeth under ultraviolet light, they may appear fluoresce yellow, from tetracycline antibiotics.
 If you have only a single tooth that is discolored, it may be an internal stain, caused from root canal disease.

-Your dentist can recommend a proper therapy once he or she has identified the cause of staining and the type.
+Your dentist can recommend a proper therapy once he or she has identified the cause and type of staining.
 If drugs are causing mouth dryness, medical treatment may be necessary.

 There are many different treatment choices…

-- Most toothpaste help prevent external staining if used twice daily.
-Many contain tooth-whitening ingredients, as well as anti-tartar, to help prevent discoloration.
+- Most toothpastes help prevent external staining if used twice daily.
+Many contain tooth-whitening and anti-tartar ingredients to help prevent discoloration.

 - Some external stains require professional tooth cleaning and polishing.
 They may be removed with ultrasonic cleaning along with an abrasive paste or an air-jet technique with an abrasive powder.
 This may be referred to as “micro-abrasion” and may sometimes be used with bleaching.

-- A fairly save and easy way to brighten stained teeth, is bleaching, which is used for many types of tooth discoloration.
-Vital bleaching is performed on “vital” teeth, where the discoloration if usually external and there are living nerves.
+- A fairly safe and easy way to brighten stained teeth is bleaching, which is used for many types of tooth discoloration.
+Vital bleaching is performed on “vital” teeth, where the discoloration is usually external and there are living nerves.
 This technique can be performed in-office or at home.
-Non-vital bleaching is used to treat stains associated with root canal treatment, and is only performed as an in-office procedure.
+Non-vital bleaching is used to treat stains associated with root canal treatment and is only performed as an in-office procedure.